 Chairman and Chief Executive Officer

 Carbon Confidence in Climate Finance

-Launched in 2015, CarbonCount is a proprietary scoring tool created by Hannon Armstrong for evaluating investments in U.S. based renewable energy, energy efficiency, and climate resilience projects to determine the efficiency by which each dollar of invested capital reduces annual carbon dioxide equivalent (CO2e) emissions.
+Developed by Hannon Armstrong in 2013, CarbonCount® is a proprietary scoring tool for evaluating investments in U.S. based renewable energy, energy efficiency, and climate resilience projects to determine the efficiency by which each dollar of invested capital reduces annual carbon dioxide equivalent (CO2e) emissions.

 This first-of-its-kind methodology promotes transparency in project finance by creating a simple and comparable metric for infrastructure projects to be evaluated in terms of how much the capital investment is mitigating climate change.
 For example, the graphic below illustrates how a project in the Midwest would likely receive a higher CarbonCount score than a project in California because the grid avoided emissions factor is higher in the Midwest.

 By incorporating current emissions and power generation data validated by third parties, CarbonCount gives investors and portfolio managers a critical avoided carbon emissions metric for the downstream impacts of their investments, which extend far beyond the operational carbon footprint of a company, and drives much-needed disclosure around financed emissions that exacerbate climate change.

 With corporate climate leaders now embracing stronger transparency and goal setting around total carbon emissions across Scopes 1, 2 and 3, CarbonCount offers unparalleled insights into the Scope 3 emissions of the capital investments a particular company is making.
 For financial companies like Hannon Armstrong, the Scope 3 emissions associated with capital investments typically have a significantly larger impact on the global emissions trajectory as compared the financial firm’s operational emissions captured in Scope 1 and 2 reporting.

 Impact of capacity factor and cost per MW

 Impact of grid fuel mix